• Skip to primary navigation

 What to see and do?

-• Admire the view on the village from the road of Cap Corse getting closer and closer (if you come from the North).
+• Admire the view of the village from the Cap Corse road as you get closer and closer (if you’re coming from the north).

 • Enjoy the view of the long black beach from the village.